 - Dry air

 Two of the most common treatments for nosebleeds are cautery and packing the nose.

 Cautery is a technique in which the blood vessel is sealed with an electric current, silver nitrate, or a laser.

-Sometimes, your doctor may just “pack the nose” with special gauze or an inflatable latex balloon to put pressure on the blood vessel.
+Sometimes, your doctor may “pack the nose” with a special gauze or an inflatable latex balloon to put pressure on the blood vessel.